Painting a graph with competing random walks: Introduction

 This work opens the doors to many other problems involving two random walks.
-Natural next steps include CLTs for the fluctuations of $|\CA_i|$ and for the number of sites painted by $i$ at time $t$, as well as the development of an understanding of the geometrical properties of the clusters of $\CA_i$.
-The latter seem to be connected to the theory of \emph{interlacements}, which arise in the process of disconnection of a discrete cylinder by a random walk \cite{DS06}, \cite{W08}, \cite{W10}.
+Natural next steps include CLTs for the fluctuations of $|\CA _i|$ and for the number of sites painted by $i$ at time $t$, as well as the development of an understanding of the geometrical properties of the clusters of $\CA_i$.
+The latter seem to be connected to the theory of \textit{random interlacements}.
+This is a model developed by Sznitman in~\cite{S10} to describe the microscopic structure of the points visited by a random walk on $\Z_n^d$, $d \geq3$, at times $u n^d$ for $u > 0$---that is, when a constant order of vertices have been visited.
+Roughly speaking, the model is a Poisson process on $W^* \times(0,\infty)$, where $W^*$ is the space of doubly-infinite paths on $\Z^d$ modulo time-shifts.
+For a point $(X,U)$ realized in this process, one should think of $X$ as describing a random walk trajectory (an ``interlacement'') and $U$ a time parameter.
+The model was first developed to study the process of disconnection of a discrete cylinder by random walk~\cite{DS06} and has been subsequently applied to understand the fine geometrical structure of random walk in many different settings~\cite{W08,W10}.
+Sznitman's theory generalizes to the setting of $k$ random walks by labeling each interlacement with an element of $\{1,\ldots,k\}$ i.i.d. at random.
+Studying the structure of the clusters in the $\CA_i$ using this general theory is an interesting research direction.

-Theorem \ref{thm::tori} is a special case of a much more general result, which gives the asymptotics of $\var(|\CA_i|)$ for many other graphs, such as the hypercube and the Caley graph of the symmetric group generated by transpositions.
+Theorem~\ref{thmtori} is a special case of a much more general result, which gives the asymptotics of $\var(|\CA_i|)$ for many other graphs, such as the hypercube and the Caley graph of the symmetric group generated by transpositions.
 We will now review some additional terminology which is necessary to give a precise statement of the result.
-Recall that the \emph{uniform mixing time} is
+Recall that the \textit{uniform mixing time} of random walk on $G$ is

-and the \emph{Green's function} for $G$ is
+and the \textit{Green's function} for $G$ is